Applib-HarmonyOS/OHOSChannel/README.md

 ### Timer

 If you use OHOSChannel, You can make Timer more easily.
 I already made Timer class for you.
 You can just use it.
-If you want to know how to implement Timer class, you just read [souce code](ohoschannel/src/main/java/kr/pe/burt/ohos/lib/ohoschannel/Timer.java) in the package.
+If you want to know how to implement Timer class, you just read [source code](ohoschannel/src/main/java/kr/pe/burt/ohos/lib/ohoschannel/Timer.java) in the package.

 ```java
 timer = new Timer(1000, new Timer.OnTimer() {